How to Be Successful With Any Diet Plan

 - “I can do this”

 I’m not talking about positive affirmations, although they can be great, simply controlling the thoughts you fill your mind with day after day.

 What would your life look like if you traded every harmful story you tell yourself with a helpful one that moved you forward?

 3. How will you remember these better stories?

-I have a list of things taped to my bathroom mirror that I read while I brush my teeth.
-They remind me who I truly am and what I’m capable of.
+I have a list of things taped to the bathroom mirror that I read while I brush my teeth.
+They remind me of who I truly am and what I’m capable of.
 It’s a bit cheesy but it’s crazy effective.

 - Maybe you’ll keep a card in your wallet.

 - Maybe you’ll have them in a note on your phone.

 - Maybe you have a supercomputer for a brain and can simply remember everything.

 Whatever it is, whether tangible or not, make it a focus.